Snowshoe Lava Field: Subaerial centres

-Keda Cone in the foreground with flat-topped Mount Edziza in the background; Coffee Crater, SLF-11 and SLF-8 are visible north and northeast of Keda Cone.
+Keda Cone in the foreground with flat-topped Mount Edziza in the background.
+Coffee Crater, SLF-11 and SLF-8 are visible north and northeast of Keda Cone.

-Most of the blocky lava flows comprising much of the current surface of the SLF originated from eruptive centres SLF-9, SLF-10 and SLF-11, all of which are pyroclastic cones.
+Most of the blocky lava flows forming much of the current surface of the SLF originated from eruptive centres SLF-9, SLF-10 and SLF-11, all of which are pyroclastic cones.
 These cones consist of agglutinated lapilli, bombs and spatter which have been stained red due to extreme oxidation.
 SLF-9 is Keda Cone at the southern end of the lava field whereas SLF-10 is Cocoa Crater near the centre of the lava field.
 Cocoa Crater issued a 2 km wide lava flow that cascaded into upper Sezill Creek canyon, but the most voluminous lava flows originated from Keda Cone and SLF-11.
 SLF-11 is the only subaerial eruptive centre in the SLF without a name.

 Lava flows from Keda Cone and SLF-11 engulfed an area more than 3 km wide and 8 km long on the Big Raven Plateau prior to entering the upper valley of Taweh Creek.
 At the head of Taweh Valley, the Keda Cone and SLF-11 flows converged to form a relatively narrow tongue of lava that travelled for at least another 12 km to near Mess Creek.
 Erosion has removed nearly all of the final 3 km of this lava tongue; small remnants are present along the banks of lower Taweh Creek near the junction with Mess Creek.
 None of the lava flows from these three subaerial eruptive centres show any evidence of having been quenched by water at the time of their eruption, nor do any of the pyroclastic cones.

 The youngest subaerial eruptive centre, SLF-12, is The Saucer which appears to be the remains of a fissure instead of a pyroclastic cone.
 This vent south of Tencho Glacier issued lava that travelled eastward and westward; the 5 km long eastward lava flow entered the head of Shaman Creek whereas the relatively thick westward lava flow spread onto the Big Raven Plateau in the form of broad lobes.
 In contrast to the neighbouring Coffee Crater lava flows which are overlain by thick drifts and pockets of Sheep Track pumice, The Saucer and its lava flows are only sparsely covered with very fine pumice of the Sheep Track Member.
-The sparsity of this very fine pumice on The Saucer and its lava flows suggests they were extruded sometime after the explosive Sheep Track eruption which may have occurred around 950 CE.
+The sparsity of this very fine pumice on The Saucer and its lava flows suggests that they were extruded sometime after the explosive Sheep Track eruption which may have occurred around 950 CE.
 Because very fine pumice is susceptible of being blown by wind, it could easily be wind-blown material carried in from neighbouring pumice beds long after the Sheep Track eruption had occurred.